 Many of us have what is commonly known as “stage fright”.
 It occurs when a person has to stand up in front of a group of people and perform.
-Whether this be a song, a dance, a speech, a play, or at a speaking exam, it is all performance anxiety.
+Whether this is a song, a dance, a speech, a play, or at a speaking exam, it is all performance anxiety.

 Performance anxiety symptoms may include: